Earn Two Degrees

 Students wishing to withdraw from the Dual Degree Program must do so in writing to Admission Services.
 There are no academic or financial penalties associated with the withdrawal from the program.

 If you have any general questions about whether or not you should apply please visit the dual degree website Dual Degree.

-To setup an appointment with a Dual Degree Advisor which usually takes half hour contact Micheline Johnston.
+To set up an appointment with a Dual Degree Advisor which usually takes half an hour, contact Micheline Johnston.

 Important things to know